 For tenants, guests, and emergency services providers, vehicle circulation routes should be designed to provide safe ingress and egress to and from all buildings and amenities.
-Roads shall be either concrete or asphalt paving.
-When within the site boundaries, the roads shall have curbs.
+Roads shall be either concrete or asphalt paving and have curbs.

 D. Pedestrian Circulation: